What Is My Case Worth?

 We hire and consult with experts to help us calculate these damages.
 We work with occupational and employment experts, medical professionals, doctors, nurses, economists and other experts to calculate and use statistical projections to understand the true value of every case we work on.

-CONTACT OUR MEDICAL MALPRACTICE ATTORNEYS FOR A FREE CASE EVALUATION
+CONTACT OUR ATTORNEYS FOR A FREE CASE EVALUATION

-If you or a loved one have become the victim of medical malpractice, or you want more information on the value of your medical malpractice or negligence case, contact Ray Gupta & Associates for a FREE case evaluation today.
+If you or a loved one have become the victim of someone else’s negligence, or you want more information on the value of your case, contact Ray Gupta & Associates for a FREE case evaluation today.
 We help people and families throughout Illinois and Indiana.
-Call us at (312) 548-6238 or (219) 766-5290.
+Call us at (312) 222-1234 or (219) 444-4444.

 Cases are taken on a contingency fee basis.
 You pay nothing unless your case is successful and results in compensation.